chromeos-games/JIA-3337-match4/readme.md

 * Games can be paused by leaving the screen and continued by pressing the continue button in the main menu

 ### Bug Fixes
-* Fixed tutorial video play button shifting when playing video
 * Fixed volume slider not playing a test sound when changed
 * Fixed scaled game overlapping with text and menu button

 ### Known Issues
 * Randomizing which player goes first doesn't work sometimes
+* Tutorial video play button shifts when playing video

 ## Version 0.1.0
 ### Features